-The College of Aeronautics and Engineering (CAE) has a Stratasys Objet260 Connex3 3D printer.
+The College of Aeronautics and Engineering (CAE) has a Stratasys Objet260 Connex3 3D printer and a Stratasys F270 3D printer.
 Open to the public by reservation.
 Come in to watch a demonstration or to print!

-This Stratasys Objet260 Connex3 3D printer was purchased with a grant from the State of Ohio.
-The Regionally Aligned Priorities in Delivering Skills (RAPIDS) initiative awarded the College of Aeronautics and Engineering $140,000 to purchase the printer.
+Both the Stratasys Objet260 Connex3 3D printer and the Stratasys F270 3D printer were purchased with a grant from the State of Ohio.
+The first Regionally Aligned Priorities in Delivering Skills (RAPIDS) initiative awarded the College of Aeronautics and Engineering $140,000 to purchase the printer.
+RAPIDS 3 funds were used to purchase the F270 machine.
 This investment will allow students to acquire the knowledge and skills critical for advanced manufacturing.
 To fulfill the conditions of the grant, we will make the equipment available to students outside of the College and at other institutions.
 If you are interested in a demonstration of the printer for a group or would like something printed, please complete the form below and we will contact you.
 A small cost may be associated with the materials required for printing.

 - Flexible color: When you combine three materials from the Rubber and Rigid Opaque families, you can produce prototypes with a range of Shore A values in a wide range of colors from deep dark to fluorescent, and even translucent.